|

 former ruler easily with her techno-magic.
 She had thought to take over Makai totally, but she had found a friend and equal

 in the sorcerer Valdoll.
 Together, they had conquered all realms save the Forests.
-They set their sites on the Demon Realm
+They set their sites

 last, and got a massive shock.